kermitdafrog8/tde-slackbuilds/README.md

 R14.0.7 source archives will be downloaded from a geoIP located mirror site, or the development sources [R14.1.0] cloned or updated from cgit.
 Downloading can be done pre-build [useful for an off-line build], or during the build.

+If you're curious about what this might involve, [take a look at a sample build set up](https://ray-v.github.io/A_typical_TDE_SlackBuild.html).

+---

-The directory structure for the SlackBuild scripts is in line with the Trinity release source repositories:
+***The directory structure*** for the SlackBuild scripts is in line with the Trinity release source repositories:
 ```
 Deps [dependencies/]
 Core []